educationwarehouse/edwh-restic-plugin/README.md

 For Backblaze, you need an account ID and Key, as well as the name of the bucket.
 For Openstack, you need to specify which Keystone to use, environment variables (as shown in the image), and the name of the container.
-Restic can also work with an OpenStack RC file.### Commando:
+Restic can also work with an OpenStack RC file.
+### commands:

 #### local:
-> restic init –repo /pad/naar/repo
+> restic init –repo /path/to/repo

 #### SFTP:
-> restic -r sftp:user@host:/pad/naar/repo init
+> restic -r sftp:user@host:/path/to/repo init

 Note that SFTP servers may close the connection if they don't receive data, which can happen if Restic is processing large amounts of unchanged data.
 To avoid this issue, you can use the option `ServerAliveInterval 60` and `ServerAliveCountMax 240` in the SSH config.

 #### Backblaze:
-> restic -r b2:bucketname:/pad/naar/repo init
+> restic -r b2:bucketname:/path/to/repo init

 #### Openstack:
 > restic -r swift:container_name:/repo init

-### Working with `captain-hooks` shell scripts
+## Working with `captain-hooks` shell scripts

+### backing up file(s) using Restic
 example for backing up files using no stream
 >restic $HOST -r $URI backup --tag files *.sh